HomeIndian Festivals & EventsHow Diwali is Celebrated in Different Parts of India

 Diwali is celebrated after how many days of Dussehra?

 Diwali is celebrated 20 days after Dussehra, marking the victory of Lord Rama over Ravana.
-Diwali 2023 is celebrated on 12th November.
+Diwali 2024 is celebrated on 31st October and 01st November.

 How is Diwali celebrated in Maharashtra?